 What Does a Thyroid Test Reveal in Dogs?

 A thyroid test will reveal the levels of circulating thyroid hormone in the blood.
 High levels of thyroid hormone indicate an overproduction by the thyroid gland, typically related to a thyroid tumor.
 Low levels indicate a poorly functioning thyroid gland, usually associated with immune system disorders that result in destruction of the thyroid gland by the body.

 How Is a Thyroid Test Done in Dogs?

 In order to perform a thyroid test, your veterinarian must draw a blood sample, which is placed in a special glass tube.
 The blood sample is allowed to clot, and is then placed in a centrifuge, where it is divided into two parts: serum and a blood clot.
 The serum is removed and submitted to a laboratory for analysis.
 The blood clot is discarded.
 Some veterinary hospitals are able to perform thyroid tests in their clinic.
 Most veterinarians rely on outside laboratories.

 If performed in the veterinary hospital, a thyroid test generally takes about 40 to 60 minutes to complete.
 If the sample is submitted to an outside laboratory, results may take 1 to 2 days.

 The pain involved is associated with the collection of the blood sample.
 A needle is used to pierce the skin and enter a blood vessel to draw the sample.
 As with people, the pain experienced from a needle will vary from individual to individual.

 Is Sedation or Anesthesia Needed for a Thyroid Test?

-Neither sedation nor anesthesia is needed in most patients; however, some pets resent needle sticks and may need tranquilization or ultrashort anesthesia.
+Neither sedation nor anesthesia is needed in most patients; however, some dogs resent needle sticks and may need tranquilization or ultrashort anesthesia.